Legal Considerations For In Home Elderly Care In Inver Grove Heights, MN

 In case you have any questions or doubts concerning legal matters, you can consult an elder law attorney.
 You may also want to use reliable online resources such as

 • The Law Issues for Consumers section of the American Bar Association’s (ABA) website

 • The ABA’s Commission on Law and Aging

 • The ABA’s Guide to Wills and Estates

 • Lawyer locator tools on the National Academy of Elder Law Attorneys’ and ABA’s websites

 Important legal documents for seniors include advance medical directives like wills or durable power of attorney for health care and finances.
-A living will provides clear instructions regarding care whereas a power of attorney for health care is a document which authorizes you to make decisions concerning your loved one’s health.
+A living will provides clear instructions regarding in home elderly care whereas a power of attorney for health care is a document which authorizes you to make decisions concerning your loved one’s health.
 A power of attorney for finances gives you permission to manage your loved one’s financial affairs.

 The idea behind these documents is to put your loved one’s wishes into writing in order to ensure that their in home elderly care and medical treatment preferences will be respected in case they cannot communicate them.
 It can be also helpful to contact your loved one’s doctor, as they can provide valuable information about medical decisions your senior mom or dad may need to make in the future.